Mil052/HandmadeJewelleryWebsiteAndShop/README.md

 # Handmade jewellery website and online shop

-## Handicraftsman website to present and sell hand made jewellery

-Project is under development !!!.
+**Project is not finished !!!
+I will develop it during incomming weeks !!!.**

-For now a Homepage and a Shop Page are done.
-During incoming weeks, I will add new sites and functionalities.
+For now a Homepage and a Shop Page (with product categories and pagination) are done.

 Here is link for my Figma project:
 https://www.figma.com/file/YVG7b4JIYWakTSQepHm8tb/HandmadeLittleStore?type=design&node-id=0%3A1&mode=design&t=vdJ1imViTpGHIptt-1